Le Volpi - Sunseeker Motor Yacht

 Design

-Le Volpi measures 36.62 feet in length and has a beam of 8.00 feet.
+Le Volpi measures 33.91 metres in length, with a max draft of 2.28 metres and a beam of 7.39 metres.

+Le Volpi has a GRP hull with a GRP superstructure.Her exterior design is by Sunseeker.

 Le Volpi also features naval architecture by Sunseeker.